configcat/docs/website/docs/targeting/percentage-options.md

 The same user might get different values in the case of different feature flags.
 The hashing algorithm is based on the feature flag's key and the percentage evaluation attribute.
 The key of each feature flag is different.

-*For example, if you have two feature flags with percentage options of 20% `ON`, then a different 20% of users will get the `ON` value for each feature flag.*
+*For example, if you have two feature flags with Percentage Options of 20% `ON`, then a different 20% of users will get the `ON` value for each feature flag.*

 ## Examples